 City's HUD Entitlement Funds Applications Being Accepted

-Louisville Metro Government is now accepting applications from local non-profits for programs or activities funded by the U.S. Department of Housing and Urban Development (HUD) for FY18 (July 1, 2017 - June 30, 2018) .
+Louisville Metro Government Office of Resilience and Community Services (RCS) is now accepting applications from local non-profits for programs or activities funded by the U.S. Department of Housing and Urban Development (HUD) for FY18 (June 1, 2017 - June 30, 2018).
 HUD-funded grants include the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG) and Housing Opportunities for Persons with AIDS (HOPWA).
-These grants are administered locally by Louisville Metro Community Services, and guided by a 5-year strategic Consolidated Plan as well as the annual Action Plan.
-Community Services’ FY18 – FY20 Goals are:
+These grants are administered locally by RCS and guided by a 5-year strategic Consolidated Plan as well as the annual Action Plan.
+These additional funds are as a result of a reallocation of obligated funds and supplemental support from HUD.
+These funds are to be considered one-time, non-recurring grants for use during FY18.
+Resilience and Community Services’ FY18 – FY20 Goals are:

 - End homelessness for families and youth;

 - Serve homeless and low-income persons with HIV/AIDS

 CDBG Public Service grants will run from no later than Jan.
 1, 2018 – June 30, 2018.
 All funds must be expended by June 30, 2018.
 For CDBG Public Service funds, RCS will give preference to applications that will provide legal assistance to resolve warrants for minor criminal charges pending against formerly homeless clients that are in case management.
 RCS intends to award one (1) grant of $14,190.
 Funds may be used for activities which include, but are not limited to:

 - Substance abuse services (e.g. counseling and treatment)